Buying a Business Under Management? Here's What to Consider

 • You can buy the business and take over the management aspect, which means an increased income for you as you can receive the current management salary plus any owners profits.

-• When buying the business if you do your due diligence correctly you will be able to see the owners profits, management salaries, employee salaries etc. It will help you gauge what your income will be as an owner of that business.
+• When buying a business, if you do your due diligence correctly, you will be able to see the owners profits, management salaries, employee salaries etc. It will help you gauge what your income will be as an owner of that business.
+Lenders may be more willing to finance the purchase of an established business with a management team and a stable history.

-• The team is fully established which means you might find some resistance to change.
+• The employee team is fully established which means you might find some resistance to change.
+The culture established by the current management might not align with the new owner's style, potentially leading to conflict.

-• The profits to the owner may not be as high as a lot of expense is going to employee wages.
+• The profits to the owner may not be as high since a lot of expense is going towards employee wages.
+Typically businesses with established management teams and proven track records often command higher purchase prices.

 It is popular to see hospitality businesses run under management.
 Businesses like cafes, restaurants and takeaways often have a team and management in place for the day to day operations such as making coffee, ordering supplies, customer service, managing team rosters etc. The business owner is often the overseer of operations and ensuring budgets and targets are being met.